Welcome…

 EXPLORE PAST TEACHINGS & EVENTS

-We highly recommend this Wisdom School, in which Kabbalistic teachings transmitted through the motherline are passed down— and further animated by the students:
+Kabbalistic teachings transmitted through the motherline are passed down— and further animated by the students.

 Wisdom School engages spiritual seekers across the gender spectrum and from any faith tradition.
 Participants experience personal growth by solidifying their connection to the collective.
 While new insights are transmitted as we continue to evolve, with new threads woven in with each generation, this ancient wisdom is ageless.